Siakam scores 22, Raptors beat Bulls 93-92 to stop slide

-Norman Powell added 17 points, including six in the fourth quarter, and the defending NBA champions ended their first three-game skid since last November.
-After beating Chicago for the 11th straight time, their focus shifted toward Leonard and the Clippers.
+The defending NBA champions ended their first three-game skid since last November and beat Chicago for the 11th straight time.
+Norman Powell added 17 points for Toronto, including six in the fourth quarter.

-”I would imagine that our fans are going to give him an amazing ovation,” coach Nick Nurse said. ”If they give him one-fifteenth of what they gave us on opening night, it’s still going to be something.
-It was really amazing the night we got ours.”

-LaVine scored 20 for Chicago – all in the first half.
-Wendell Carter Jr. and Daniel Gafford each had 14 points for the Bulls, who made just 12 of 46 3-pointers on the way to their sixth loss in eight games.
+LaVine scored 20 points for Chicago – all in the first half.
+Wendell Carter Jr. had 14 points for the Bulls, who made just 12 of 46 3-pointers on the way to their sixth loss in eight games.

-”I coach by faith,” the Bulls’ animated Jim Boylen said. ”I coach and teach every day on where I think we’re gonna be.
-When that’s gonna happen, when that’s gonna break through, I’m not sure.
-But I’m gonna keep coaching that way.”

-He insisted the Bulls are making progress even though the losses continue to mount in a season when they expected to contend for a playoff spot.
-Some fans are staying away, leaving conspicuous empty seats.

 TIP-INS

 Bulls: Chicago has not beaten Toronto since Feb.
-14, 2017. … Valentine scored a season-high 13 points. … F Chandler Hutchison (right shoulder sprain) missed his sixth consecutive game.
-Boylen said Hutchison is not ready for contact in practice. … Boylen said LaVine (shoulder) and G Coby White (hamstring) are playing through pain.
+14, 2017. … F Chandler Hutchison (right shoulder sprain) missed his sixth consecutive game.
+Coach Jim Boylen said Hutchison is not ready for contact in practice. … Boylen said LaVine (shoulder) and G Coby White (hamstring) are playing through pain.

 UP NEXT